This post may contain affiliate links. Please see our disclosure policy.

 How to Make a Grapefruit Martini

-Chill everything first: Keep your juice, spirits, and sparkling rosé nice and cold for the best flavor.
+Chill everything first – Keep your vodka, juice, and rosé cold before mixing.

 Frequently Asked Questions